sfu-rsl/symrustc_toolchain/generated/README.rst

 Certain OS may already come with some LLVM version(s) already installed.
-On the other hand, because the one we are working with is a “predetermined” version, we have to explicitly tell the OS to try install it (again).
+On the other hand, because the one we are working with is a “predetermined” version, we have to explicitly tell the OS to try installing it (or installing it again in case it already exists).
 Besides, to be sure that our surrounding packages will use that predetermined version, it is straightforward to implement an option for the respective packages to force loading our intended version, e.g. for the case of SymCC in CMakeLists syntax (\ `https://cmake.org/cmake/help/latest/manual/cmake-commands.7.html <https://cmake.org/cmake/help/latest/manual/cmake-commands.7.html>`_\ ):

 - \ `https://github.com/sfu-rsl/symcc/blob/8d3442870e6d56acd2f6bca77028d93abe8df854/CMakeLists.txt#L65 <https://github.com/sfu-rsl/symcc/blob/8d3442870e6d56acd2f6bca77028d93abe8df854/CMakeLists.txt#L65>`_